MetaMask/mm-docs-v2/snaps/tutorials/transaction-insights.md

 - [Snaps installed](../get-started/install-snaps.md)

 - An account on your MetaMask Flask instance with testnet ETH.
-  For example, you can use Alchemy's [Goerli](https://goerlifaucet.com/) or [Sepolia](https://sepoliafaucet.com/) faucet to get testnet ETH.
+  For example, you can use [Infura's Sepolia faucet](https://www.infura.io/faucet) to get Sepolia ETH.

 - A text editor (for example, [VS Code](https://code.visualstudio.com/))